 The Hospice at Home team is led by Registered Nurses with specialist palliative care experience.
+The team have a number of non-medical prescribers.
 They work closely with GPs, District Nurses and the Rowcroft Community Specialist Palliative Care team, as well as other professionals involved in providing care for patients and their families.
 A H@H Sister is on duty 24 hours a day, 7 days a week.